streamnative/kop/docs/kop.md

 2. Set the configuration of the KoP protocol handler in Pulsar `broker.conf` or `standalone.conf` files.
 3. Restart Pulsar brokers to load KoP protocol handler.

-And then you can start your broker and use KoP.
-The followings are detailed instructions for each step.
+Then you can start your broker and use KoP.

+This getting-started guide offers several ways to get started with KoP:
+* Setting up an existing Pulsar cluster to run KoP based on steps above
+* Using Docker Compose with a standalone pulsar (all in one, including Zookeeper, Bookkeeper and Pulsar), including configuration needed for KoP
+* Using Docker Compose with a service for Zookeeper, Bookkeeper and Pulsar

+Once KoP is installed and running in Pulsar, follow the instruction in "Validating KoP is running correctly" section to validate KoP is working.

+## Setting up an existing Pulsar Cluster to run KoP

-## Get KoP protocol handler
+### Step 1: Get KoP protocol handler

 This section describes how to get the KoP protocol handler.

-### Download KoP protocol handler
+#### Download KoP protocol handler

-StreamNative provide a ready-to-use KoP docker image.
 You can download the [KoP protocol handler](https://github.com/streamnative/kop/releases) directly.

-### Build KoP protocol handler from source code
+#### Build KoP protocol handler from source code

-To build the KoP protocol handler from the source, follow thse steps.
+To build the KoP protocol handler from the source, follow these steps:

 1. Clone the KoP GitHub project to your local.

     ```bash
     git clone https://github.com/streamnative/kop.git